-Soak an unused special cotton swab with a detergent such as acetone or absolute ethanol, gently wipe the lens surface (do not rub hard), and slowly drag the wet cotton on the lens surface so that the liquid left behind the wet cotton can evaporate immediately so that no trace will be left;
+Take an unused, special cotton swab and soak it in a cleaning agent such as acetone or absolute ethanol.
+Gently wipe the lens surface without rubbing it hard.
+Slowly drag the wet cotton across the lens surface so that the liquid left behind can evaporate immediately, leaving no traces.

-(1) Before using it, shake the polishing liquid container fully, pour out four to five drops of polishing liquid and drop it on the cotton ball.
+(1) Before use, shake the polishing liquid container thoroughly.
+Pour four to five drops of the polishing liquid onto a cotton ball.

-(2) After using the polishing solution, soak an unused cotton swab with distilled water, then gently wipe the lens surface with it, thoroughly wet the lens surface, and remove the residue of the polishing solution as much as possible.
+(2) After using the polishing solution, soak an unused cotton swab in distilled water.
+Gently wipe the lens surface with it to thoroughly wet the lens surface and remove the residue of the polishing solution as much as possible.

-Do not make the lens surface dry, which will increase the difficulty of removing polishing fluid residue;
+Do not allow the lens surface to dry as it will increase the difficulty of removing polishing fluid residue.

-(4) Wet the pile cotton swab with acetone and clean the lens surface with it to remove all anhydrous ethanol and polishing fluid residues left during the cleaning process.
+(4) Wet the pile of cotton swabs with acetone and clean the lens surface with them to remove all anhydrous ethanol and polishing fluid residues left during the cleaning process.

-If the lens surface has the above pollution or damage and cannot be cleaned and restored, the cleaning shall be abandoned and replaced with a new lens to ensure the cutting quality.
+If the lens surface has the above pollution or damage and cannot be cleaned and restored, abandon cleaning and replace it with a new lens to ensure cutting quality.

 The following measures can be taken for daily maintenance:

-(1) Before removing the protective lens, ensure that the window around the protective lens of the cutting head is clean, and no fan is allowed to blow in the direction of the cutting head, so as not to bring dust into the cutting head and cause internal pollution when removing the protective lens;
+(1) Prior to removing the protective lens, ensure that the area surrounding the cutting head’s protective lens is clean, and no fan is directed towards the cutting head to prevent the introduction of dust and internal contamination when removing the protective lens.

-(2) Do not install the lens with bare fingers, but wear powder-free finger covers or rubber/latex gloves;
+(2) Avoid touching the lens with bare fingers.
+Instead, use powder-free finger covers or rubber/latex gloves when installing the lens.

-(3) Do not touch the film and mirror when taking the lens.
-Hold the edge of the lens and place the lens on the lens wiping paper;
+(3) When handling the lens, avoid touching the film and mirror.
+Hold the lens’s edge and place it on the lens wiping paper.

-(5) When cleaning the lens, try to operate in a dust-free environment (absolute ethanol and other cleaning agents will only dissolve dirt and will not cause lens damage).
+(5) When cleaning the lens, operate in a dust-free environment.
+Absolute ethanol and other cleaning agents can dissolve dirt without damaging the lens.

 How to do the antifreeze maintenance of laser equipment in winter

-The temperature in winter will cause the temperature of the laser and water cooler to be too low, which may cause the pipeline of the water cooler to freeze.
+Winter temperatures can cause the temperature of the laser and water cooler to drop excessively, leading to potential freezing of the water cooler pipeline.

-Because the density of ice is less than that of water, the cooling water pipeline will be broken or deformed due to volume expansion inside the water cooler and laser, resulting in significant damage to relevant core components.
+Since ice has a lower density than water, the pipeline may break or deform due to volume expansion inside the water cooler and laser, causing significant damage to critical components.

-Therefore, it is very necessary for enterprises to do a good job in anti-freezing maintenance of laser equipment in winter.
+Therefore, it is essential for enterprises to prioritize anti-freezing maintenance of their laser equipment during winter.

 Trick 1: pay attention to drainage

-If the water cooler and laser are not used for a long time, it is necessary to check the drainage condition of the equipment to ensure that the water in the water tank, pipeline, water pump and other parts of the water cooler is completely discharged to prevent freezing.
+If the water cooler and laser have not been used for an extended period, it is necessary to check the drainage condition of the equipment to ensure that the water in the water tank, pipeline, water pump, and other parts of the water cooler are completely drained.
+This is important to prevent freezing.